labib-c/Custos-Public/team/hillary_ngai.md

 - Requires at least 8 hours of sleep a day to function properly
 - Gets hungry easily
-- Speaks without a filter
+- Can only do 10 push ups